SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

 \subsection{Broken technology assumptions}

-The atypical threat models \users face often break assumptions that are built into secure system designs.
+The atypical threat models \users face sometimes break assumptions that are built into secure system designs.
 Because of these assumptions, \spasadj best practices and technologies may be inaccessible, non-functional, or only minimally useful to \users, often with magnified consequences.

-\paragraph{One person per device or account} A common assumption of Western technology designers is that for every given device and account, there will be exactly one user who has access, despite prior work which shows that convenience-based device sharing between trusted parties is common~\cite{matthews2016she}.\footnote{We note that since many of the papers in our dataset were published, there has been progress in addressing this issue, particularly in supporting child and family accounts.
-Nonetheless, we believe more can still be done to disrupt this assumption.} This core assumption fails for several \groups. \Users who \cf{rely on a third party} have been shown to share account information with these trusted parties in order to accomplish important tasks~\cite{simko2018computer, kumar2019privacy} or receive needed monitoring~\cite{mentis2019upside}.
-Different cultural privacy models have resulted in certain users sharing devices and accounts due to \cf{social expectations and norms}~\cite{sambasivan2018privacy, ahmed2019everyone} or even the \cf{legal or political} requirements of where they live~\cite{alghamdi2015security}.
+\paragraph{One person per device or account} A common assumption of technology creators is that for every given device and account, there will be exactly one user who has access, despite prior work showing that convenience-based device sharing between trusted parties is common~\cite{matthews2016she}.\footnote{We note that since many of the papers in our dataset were published, there has been progress in addressing this issue, particularly in supporting child and family accounts.
+Nonetheless, we believe more can still be done to disrupt this assumption.} This core assumption fails for several \groups. \Users who \cf{rely on a third party} may share account information with these trusted parties in order to accomplish important tasks~\cite{simko2018computer, kumar2019privacy} or receive needed monitoring~\cite{mentis2019upside}.
+Different cultural privacy models have resulted in certain users sharing devices and accounts due to \cf{\socialnorms}~\cite{sambasivan2018privacy, ahmed2019everyone} or even the \cf{\political} requirements of where they live~\cite{alghamdi2015security}.
 Additionally, \users who have a \cf{relationship with the attacker} were frequently forced to give these attackers access to their devices under duress, directly breaking this assumption~\cite{havron2019clinical, chatterjee2018spyware, freed2019my, freed2018stalker, chen2019computer, matthews2017stories}.